Crash of a Bristol 142 Blenheim IV off Scheveningen: 3 killed

 Circumstances:

-The airplane departed RAF Wattisham at 0825LT on an anti-shipping operation.
-While approaching the Dutch coast, it was shot down by the pilot of a German fighter and crashed into the sea off Texel Island.
+The airplane departed RAF Wattisham on an anti-shipping operation.
+It was shot down by a Me.109 and crashed in The Channel.
 All three crew members were killed.

 Probable cause: